Menu Icon

 Conclusion

-Couples and individuals interested in sperm donation should speak with their fertility clinic or medical team for more information and should consider asking for a referral to a mental health professional experienced with third-party reproduction who can ensure patients are adequately supported through this process.
-Both the decision to use donor sperm as well as the decision to be the donor require a great deal of thought and decision-making, and the proper counselor can ensure that all involved are asking the right questions and getting sufficient answers.
+Couples and individuals interested in sperm donation should speak with their fertility clinic or medical team for more information.
+They should also consider asking for a referral to a mental health professional experienced with third-party reproduction who can ensure patients are adequately supported through this process.
+Both the decision to use donor sperm and the decision to be the donor require a great deal of thought and decision-making.
+The proper counselor can ensure that everyone involved is asking the right questions and getting sufficient answers.

 i The American Society for Reproductive Medicine.
 (2004).
 Guidelines for oocyte donation.
 Fertility and Sterility, 82, 13-15. https://doi.org/10.1016/j.fertnstert.2004.06.021